 There are two complementary approaches to noticing that our code contains a bug.
 The first is to have a good reason to believe that potentially unsafe operations are actually safe (array accesses out of bounds in our example).
 As we did earlier, using contracts to reason about our code is a great way to do so: in this way we can identify and fix errors even before we try to run our code the first time.
 However, some bugs are quite subtle and we may miss them when reasoning about our program.
 This is when the second approach comes into play: testing.
 Once we have a program we are relatively confident about, we want to write a battery of test cases to identify any lingering bugs.
-Except sometimes for very large test cases, we always want to run out tests in debug mode (by compiling them with the - d flag).
+Except sometimes for very large test cases, we always want to run out tests in debug mode (by compiling them with the -d flag).

 Once testing reveals a bug, we need to find out exactly where it is so that we can fix it.
 Sometimes, this is quite easy: a simple inspection of the function that fails the test will do it.
 Often, however, bugs are not as obvious.
 There are two may ways to identify a bug.
 The first one relies on contracts, in particular data structure invariants.
 When a test fails because of a contract violation, the execution will abort by reporting the exact line where the contract failed.
-From there, it is usually easy to find what went wrong and to fix it.
+From there, it is usually easy to find what went wrong and to fix it ... except when what fails is a data structure invariant.

 The second approach to figuring out what is causing a bug is to use print statements.
-This is useful when the bug does not cause a contract to fail (for example if our code for ssa_set had written the new string x in every position in the array A->data) or because our contracts are not strong enough (e.g., if we wrote incorrect data structure invariants).
-One particularly useful use of print statements is to print the contents of the data structure the library is implementing.
-To this end, we write a print function print_ssa that we can use in our implementation to inspect the contents of the data structure anytime we feel something may be off.
-Here it is:
+One particularly useful form of print statements is one that prints the contents of the data structure the library is implementing.
+To this end, we write a print function that we can use in our implementation to inspect the contents of the data structure anytime we feel something may be off.